 - load 4pcs of AA battery in the transmitter.

-The headless flight mode has recently become widespread and of course that can be found on this model too.
-It can be activated by long pressing the left shoulder button.
+The headless flight mode has recently become widespread and of course, that can be found on this model too.
+It can be activated by long-pressing the left shoulder button.
 In this mode, the heading of the aircraft is ignored.
-Regardless which way the quadcopter has turned, the X8W flies in the same direction as the position of the elevator stick is (right stick in mode2).
+Regardless of which way the quadcopter has turned, the X8W flies in the same direction as the position of the elevator stick is (right stick in mode2).

-An awesome feature of this model that allows to make 360 degree flip is called “3D Eversion” and can be activated by pressing the right shoulder button.
-It is pretty impressive to see a large sized Quad doing such a trick.
+An awesome feature of this model that allows making 360-degree flip is called “3D Eversion” and can be activated by pressing the right shoulder button.
+It is pretty impressive to see a large-sized Quad doing such a trick.

 Later, I will go out to make some outdoor test flights and I promise that I will make some videos with it.
 Not even 1000 words about how it flew can’t beat a real flight test video…